Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 ## Sass functions and mixins

-The following sass functions and mixins have been removed.
+The following Sass functions and mixins have been removed.
 You will either need to add the functions to your repo or replace all function instances with values.

 ### Replacing function and mixin instances with values or tokens